 If this happens, then it is important to take it easy on what you expose your dog to, keeping things simple for the dog to digest, and most of all, keeping the dog comfortable.
 It would be a mistake to force the dog to confront what it fears by taking it closer to it unwillingly, this may induce panic in the dog.

 On the other end of the scale, some dogs go hyperactive or fidgety when a fear period hits.
+This can be spotted in behaviours such as more attention seeking than usual, following around the home and more pacing than usual.
 Because so many owners are completely unaware that fear periods exist in the first place, their first thought is usually to take the dog out and exercise it to ‘drain some energy’.
 Unfortunately, this could be detrimental to the dogs mental health, everything it learns while taken out in this frame of mind may be associated with fear, stress or anxiety.
 When we see a dog that is fidgety, our goal should be to make them comfortable and teach them to settle down through calm communication, brain games of mental enrichment.
 Old sayings like a tired dog is a happy dog can be a bit misleading in my opinion, I feel that a more accurate saying is a comfortable dog is a happy dog.

 A dog that is pushed over its threshold, by repeated exposure to what it finds stressful may become aversive to it, either trying to flee from it or even aggressive towards it with the aim of creating distance from what it fears.
 Barking and lunging are communication patterns used to make things go away, the more the dog gets to practice these behaviours with the outcome of the dog being safe at the end of the experience, the more learnt the behaviour will become.
 In moments of fear and anxiety, the only goal for the dog is to stay safe, whatever behaviour it completes in these moments will become the learnt coping mechanism should this event happen again.
 The dog never wants to behave aggressively, but in moments where it feels it has to, in order to stay alive, it will.